 Implementation playbook

-We delivered this in a phased approach to reduce disruption: lock KPI definitions first, establish the near real-time data flow, build the warehouse model, then roll out dashboards with validation and adoption loops.
+We delivered this in a phased approach to reduce disruption: lock KPI definitions first, establish the near real-time data flow, build the warehouse model, roll out dashboards with validation and adoption loops, then layer in forecasting, reordering, and alerts.

-• Phase 1: Discovery + KPI alignment — define “profitability,” inventory signals, POS metrics, delivery states, and owners
+- Phase 1: Discovery + KPI alignment — define “profitability,” inventory signals, POS metrics, delivery states, forecast inputs, alert thresholds, and owners

-• Phase 4: Reporting + adoption — Power BI dashboards, exception workflows, validation, and training
+- Phase 4: Reporting + adoption — Power BI dashboards, exception alert configuration, reorder approval workflow setup, validation, and training

 Impact